christi3k/makehelp/README.md

 <div style="font-size: 150%; font-weight: bold; text-align: center;">!
 Doxygen (sort of) for GNU make !</div>

+"Sort of" in that `makehelp` generates text to screen based on in-line comments.
+It does not generate other kinds of documentation (e.g. html).
+It works best interactively on the command line like you might use `man` or `info`.

+**Note:** This is forked and modified version of the original [christianhujer/makehelp](https://github.com/christianhujer/makehelp) by Christian Hujer.
+Thank you Christian!
+I ended up making changes that I'm not sure are compatible with Christian's vision.
+If I have time, I'll figure out which make sense to submit as PRs upstream.
+In the meantime, I'm sharing them here in case they are useful for anyone.

+Changes from the upstream version:

+- Changed comment style to single hash only `#`.
+- Enabled support for single spacing.
+- Update variable parsing to support spaces around assignment.
+- Added display of prerequisites to GOALs listing.
+- Made some minor formatting changes to improve readability.
+- Added target for installing on macOS (this could be improved).
+- Added support for a `Description` comment at the top to explain the purpose of the makefile.

 ## What is `makehelp`?
 `makehelp.pl` is a Makefile and a Perl script which provide built-in doxygen-style help in `Makefile`s.
 Special comments in the `Makefile` are used to provide user documentation for goals and variables.